-Government ditches plan to cap MPs’ earnings from second jobs
+Government ditches plan to limit MPs’ earnings from second jobs

 They added: “The imposition of time limits would not necessarily serve to address recent concerns over paid advocacy and the primary duty of MPs to serve their constituents.”

-On the amount MPs’ can earn, Mr Barclay and Mr Spencer told the committee: “In respect of a cap on earnings from outside work to impose such a limit could serve to prohibit activities which do not bring undue influence to bear on the political system.
+On the amount MPs’ can earn, Mr Barclay and Mr Spencer told the committee: “In respect of a cap on earnings from outside work to impose such a limit could serve to prohibit activities which do not bring undue influence to bear on the political system.”

-The senior officials added: “Earnings from activities such as writing books for example, would not preclude members from meeting their principal duty to their constituents.”
+The senior ministers added: “Earnings from activities such as writing books for example, would not preclude members from meeting their principal duty to their constituents.”

-It is a sharp contrast to remarks made by ministers in the wake of the Paterson lobbying scandal.
+It is a sharp contrast to remarks made by ministers in the wake of the Paterson lobbying scandal in October and November.

 Deputy prime minister Dominic Raab said the plan to restrict second jobs “within reasonable limits” could see a cap place on earnings.